andrewnessinjim/blog/_posts/2019-02-10-hello-world-mongo.md

                 └───WEB-INF
                         web.xml

 I've ommitted the test directory.
 In fact, remove the test directory, we're not concerned with it in this tutorial.
-We'll talk about each file in a moment.
+We'll talk about some of these files in a moment.
 For now, let's see the application in action.
 Run the below commands to build and run the application:

     cd mongo-heroku-webapp/
     mvn clean package